-- Information Management: Committee makeup should be members with strong technical skills joined with financial, project management and human resource management experience.
-The role of the committee is to act in an advisory capacity including, but not limited to: - oversight including a.
-Financial establishment of an operating budget for the information system. - implementation b.
-Policy creation, maintenance as it concerns data access. - c.
+11. Information Management: Committee makeup should be members with strong technical skills joined with financial, project management and human resource management experience.
+The role of the committee is to act in an advisory capacity including, but not limited to:

+a.
+Financial oversight including the establishment of an operating budget for the information system.

+b.
+Policy creation, implementation and maintenance as it concerns data access.

+- c.
 Review and maintain a list of service contracts on hardware and software. - d.
 Development of a system to log problems to determine the need for change, adjustment, or replacement of hardware or software. - e.
 Human resource management specifically staffing, training, and backup for the system. - f.
 Development of procedures for changes to the information system including a financial impact study for all requests. - g.
-Review all proposed changes, write the RFP, evaluate, and recommend contractors to implement changes to the system. - h.
-Confidentiality issues including "appropriate use" policy for staff.
+Review all proposed changes, write the RFP, evaluate, and recommend qualified contractors to implement changes to the system. - h.
+Confidentiality issues including an "appropriate use" policy for staff. - i.
+Development of an educational component including creation and updating of a directory to various member services, printed and/or online; and ongoing assistance to new users of electronic communications.

-i.
-Development of an educational component - including creation and updating of a directory to various member services, printed and/or on-line; and ongoing assistance to new users of electronic communications. - 11.
-Judges: The original Committee to hear complaints concerning the ethics competency of official judges.
+12. Judges: The original Committee to hear complaints concerning the ethics and competency of official judges.
 The recommendations of the Committee shall be submitted to the Board of Directors for its consideration.
-For the purpose of education, a list of general areas of concerns of directors. list of general areas of concerns addressed in the complaints received each year, will be sent by the Judges Committee chairperson to the Chairperson of the Judges Training, Assessment a.
-To design and conduct training programs designed to teach basic fundamentals of judging dairy goats. b.
-To screen, select and license persons through b.
-To screen, select and license persons through Board approved programs capable of judging official ADGA shows.

-& Licensing Committee by August 15 of the current year.
+For the purpose of education, a list of general areas of concerns addressed in the complaints received each year, will be sent by the Judges Committee chairperson to of Chairperson the Judges Training, Assessment & Licensing Committee by August 15 of the current year.

-12. Judges Training, Assessment & Licensing:
+13. Judges Training, Assessment & Licensing: